defold/doc/docs/en/faq/faq.md

   If you check option 1, the app reviewer will look for ads to show up in the app.
 If your game does not show ads, the game might get rejected.
 Defold itself doesn't use AD id.

-How do I monetize from my game?
+How do I monetize my game?

-: Defold ships with built in support for purchases through Apple’s Appstore "in-app purchases" on iOS devices and Google Play’s or Amazon’s "in-app billing" on Android devices.
+: Defold ships with built-in support for purchases through Apple’s Appstore "in-app purchases" on iOS devices and Google Play’s or Amazon’s "in-app billing" on Android devices.
 Facebook Canvas "game payments" are supported for Facebook Canvas.

 What about ads?

-: There is no built in support for ads, but there are a couple of extensions and libraries available for various ad networks:
+: There is no built-in support for ads, but there are a couple of extensions and libraries available for various ad networks:

   * *AdMob*, see https://github.com/defold/extension-admob
   * *UnityAds*, see https://github.com/AGulev/DefUnityAds